 You can implement SSO between Alibaba Cloud and your IdP, such as Microsoft Active Directory Federation Service (AD FS), based on SAML 2.0.
 Alibaba Cloud provides the following two SAML 2.0-based SSO methods:

-- User-based SSO: The RAM user identity that you can use to log on to the Alibaba Cloud console is determined based on an SAML assertion.
-After you log on to the Alibaba Cloud console, you can access Alibaba Cloud resources as a RAM user.
+- User-based SSO: The RAM user identity that you can use to log on to the Alibaba Cloud Management Console is determined based on an SAML assertion.
+After you log on to the Alibaba Cloud Management Console, you can access Alibaba Cloud resources as a RAM user.
 For more information, see Overview of user-based SSO.

-- Role-based SSO: The RAM role that you can use to log on to the Alibaba Cloud console is determined based on an SAML assertion.
-After you log on to the Alibaba Cloud console, you can use the RAM role that is specified in the SAML assertion to access Alibaba Cloud resources.
+- Role-based SSO: The RAM role that you can use to log on to the Alibaba Cloud Management Console is determined based on an SAML assertion.
+After you log on to the Alibaba Cloud Management Console, you can use the RAM role that is specified in the SAML assertion to access Alibaba Cloud resources.
 For more information, see Overview of role-based SSO.

 Comparison between role-based SSO and user-based SSO